stephenyang0215/leetcode/README.md

 # leetcode
-My works on Leetcode with programming languages, algorithms and sql.
+The best practices on Leetcode for programming languages, algorithms and sql queries.